Rahulsharma0810/notes-rvsharma-com/HomeLab/2.Applications/Uptime-Kuma.md

-Uptime Kuma is a self hosted
+Uptime Kuma is a self hosted alternative of well known uptime service.
+It support multiple protocol to monitor for service.